City That Never Sleeps

-City That Never Sleeps is a 1953 American film noir crime film directed by John H. Auer and starring Gig Young, Mala Powers, William Talman, Edward Arnold, Chill Wills, Marie Windsor, and Paula Raymond, with cinematography by John L. Russell.
+City That Never Sleeps is a 1953 American film noir crime film starring Gig Young, Mala Powers, William Talman, Edward Arnold, with Chill Wills, Marie Windsor, and Paula Raymond in support.
+It was directed by John H. Auer, with cinematography by John L. Russell.

 Plot

-The story begins with a voice-over by the "Voice of Chicago" introducing the world and the main characters of the film.
-There is Sally "Angel Face" Connors (Mala Powers), an exotic dancer in a nightclub; Gregg Warren (Wally Cassell), a former actor working as a performance artist in the nightclub window, a "Mechanical Man"; Johnny Kelly (Gig Young) a cop having an affair with Angel Face and struggling with his conscience whether to leave his wife; Penrod Biddel (Edward Arnold), a successful and smooth crooked attorney; Hayes Stewart (William Talman), a magician who has turned to making a career as a pickpocket and then as a thief.
+The "Voice of Chicago" introduces the world and the main characters of the film: Sally "Angel Face" Connors (Mala Powers) is an exotic dancer in a nightclub; Gregg Warren (Wally Cassell), a former actor, works as a performance artist, a "Mechanical Man", in the nightclub window; Johnny Kelly (Gig Young) is a cop having an affair with Angel Face and struggling with his conscience whether to leave his wife; Penrod Biddel (Edward Arnold), is a successful and smooth but crooked attorney; and Hayes Stewart (William Talman) has given up magic for a career as a pickpocket and thief.

-Officer Johnny Kelly is disillusioned with his job which he took to please his father, and writes a letter of resignation which he intends to hand in at the end of his shift.
-He calls Penrod Biddel to accept an employment offer that the lawyer had made, and agrees to meet him later that evening.
-Johnny's wife Kathy Kelly (Paula Raymond) discovers Johnny's plan to quit his job and calls his father Sgt.
-John Kelly Sr. (Otto Hulett) to ask him to intervene; Kelly Sr. is concerned for his son's happiness and has a talk with Johnny.
-On this night, Johnny's regular partner calls in sick and his replacement is Sgt.
-Joe (Chill Wills) who doesn't give his surname and whose voice can be recognized as the introductory "Voice of Chicago".
-As they begin the nightly shift, Sgt.
-Joe has plenty of homespun advice for Johnny, whose negative energy casts a pall on their working environment.
+Officer Johnny Kelly is disillusioned with his job, which he took to please his father.
+He writes a letter of resignation, which he intends to hand in at the end of his night shift.
+He calls Biddel to accept an employment offer profered him, and agrees to meet the shyster later that evening.
+Johnny's wife Kathy Kelly (Paula Raymond) discovers Johnny's plan to quit his job and calls his father, Sgt.
+John Kelly Sr. (Otto Hulett), to ask him to intervene; Kelly Sr. is concerned for his son's happiness and has a talk with Johnny.
+Johnny's regular partner calls in sick and his replacement is Sgt.
+Joe (Chill Wills), the earlier "Voice of Chicago".
+As they begin, Sgt.
+Joe has plenty of homespun advice for Johnny, whose negativity casts a pall around them.

 As the night progresses, Johnny visits Angel Face to re-affirm their plans to go away.
-He also meets with the lawyer Penrod Biddel who asks Johnny to pick up Hayes Stewart and leave him across the state line for the Indiana Police to arrest and incarcerate.
-Johnny says 'no' to this but changes his mind when Biddel tells him that Johnny's brother 'Stubby' (Ron Hagerthy) is associating with the criminal and will surely get into trouble unless Johnny steps in and does what Biddel wants.
-The lawyer pays Johnny $5,000 for the job, but it goes wrong and Stewart gets away, knowing Biddel is out to get him.
+He also meets with Biddel, who asks Johnny to pick up Stewart and leave him across the state line for the Indiana Police to arrest and jail.
+Johnny refuses, but relents when Biddel reveals that Johnny's brother 'Stubby' (Ron Hagerthy) is associating with Stewart and will surely get into trouble unless Johnny does what is asked.
+The lawyer pays Johnny $5,000 for the job, but, knowing Biddel is out to get him, Stewart escapes.